Cloudways vs DigitalOcean 2026: Which Cloud Hosting Platform Is Right for You?

 Best For

-DigitalOcean is built for developers and technical teams who want full control over their infrastructure.
-It's particularly popular for SaaS startups, containerized applications, backend APIs, and teams already comfortable with Linux server administration.
+DigitalOcean is built for developers and technical teams who want complete control.
+It's especially popular for SaaS startups, containerized applications, backend APIs, and teams already comfortable administering Linux servers.

 Feature-by-Feature Comparison